 Most people have trouble coming up with cool character names, which is why some kids end up with names like Vagena (true story) or Gaylord (Gaylord Focker is truly the worst name ever).

 But for fiction writers it’s harder because you have to come up with a dozen or so character names for every single story or novel.
-If you get stuck, visit Bookfox’s character name generator, but otherwise, keep reading.

 By reading the naming strategies below you’ll certainly pick up useful skills in creating cool character names.